 GeneCards Summary for BUB1 Gene

 BUB1 (BUB1 Mitotic Checkpoint Serine/Threonine Kinase) is a Protein Coding gene.
-Diseases associated with BUB1 include colorectal cancer and mosaic variegated aneuploidy syndrome.
+Diseases associated with BUB1 include mosaic variegated aneuploidy syndrome and colorectal cancer.
 Among its related pathways are Cell Cycle, Mitotic and Cell Cycle, Mitotic.
 GO annotations related to this gene include protein serine/threonine kinase activity and protein kinase activity.
 An important paralog of this gene is BUB1B.

 UniProtKB/Swiss-Prot for BUB1 Gene